ddev/ddev-drupal-solr/README.md

 ## Interacting with Apache Solr

-* The Solr admin interface will be accessible at: `http://<projectname>.ddev.site:8983/solr/` For example, if the project is named `myproject` the hostname will be: `http://myproject.ddev.site:8983/solr/`.
+* The Solr Admin interface will be accessible at: `https://<projectname>.ddev.site:8943/solr/` and `http://<projectname>.ddev.site:8983/solr/`.
+For example, if the project is named `myproject` the hostname will be: `https://myproject.ddev.site:8943/solr/`.
 * To access the Solr container from inside the web container use: `http://solr:8983/solr/`
-* A Solr core is automatically created by default with the name "dev"; it can be accessed (from inside the web container) at the URL: `http://solr:8983/solr/dev` or from the host at `http://<projectname>.ddev.site:8983/solr/#/~cores/dev`.
+* A Solr core is automatically created by default with the name "dev"; it can be accessed (from inside the web container) at the URL: `http://solr:8983/solr/dev` or from the host at `https://<projectname>.ddev.site:8943/solr/#/~cores/dev`.
 You can obviously create other cores to meet your needs.

 ## Alternate Core Name